SmalsResearch/bePelias/README.md

 - Either the number is not provided in BeSt Address data.
 In this case, Pelias will use its interpolation engine, based on BeSt Address as well as OpenStreetMap data.
 It this case:
    - Field 'properties'>'match_type' is 'interpolated'
    - Id provided in the result is a street best id, not an address best id
-- Either the number is provided in BeSt Address data, but with coordinates (0,0) (only in Wallonia).
+- Or the number is provided in BeSt Address data, but with coordinates (0,0) (only in Wallonia).
 It his case, bePelias will call the interpolation engine:
    - Field 'bepelias'>'interpolated' is True
    - Id provided in the result is the Street Best Id
    - In 'geometry', we provide 'coordinates_orig', with the original coordinates, and 'coordinates' with the interpolated coordinates